Genomic and Synthetic Molecular Standards: Build a Better Assay Webinar

 Kyle Young, MBA

-Senior Product Specialist, ATCC
+Product Manager, ATCC

-Kyle Young, MBA, is a Senior Product Specialist with 14 years of laboratory experience in virology and molecular biology.
+Kyle Young, MBA, is a Product Manager with 14 years of laboratory experience in virology and molecular biology.
 He has worked extensively with virus authentication at ATCC, leading several process development and improvement efforts.
 He has also been involved in the attainment of ISO certifications in several laboratories.
 He currently performs product line management work for ATCC’s Microbiology collections.
 Mr. Young earned a BS in Biology from the University of Tennessee and an MBA from George Mason University.